Policy Statement for Economic Development Incentives

-The City may consider an incentive for the creation and maintenance of jobs within the City of Rowlett by offering a grant payment for companies that create or relocate a minimum of 25 full-time jobs.
-The company must maintain the number of jobs created and/or relocated for at least a 2-year period to receive the total grant payment.
+The City may consider an incentive for the creation and maintenance of jobs within the City by offering a grant for companies that create or relocate a minimum of 25 full-time jobs.
+The company must maintain the number of jobs created and/or relocated for at least a two-year period to receive the total grant payment.
 Each job eligible for grant payment must pay at least 100% of the average annual wage for Dallas County, as determined by the United States Dept. of Labor, Bureau of Labor Statistics.

 For each job paying 100-124% of the average annual wage for Dallas County, the incentive is $3,000 per job, payable as $1,500 each year over a two year period.